Bryan Ingham: Settling in Cornwall

 At this stage of his career, Ingham consciously rejected the prospect of pursuing a career as an establishment artist, although the RA was open to him, and he went to live in remote cottage on the west side of Predannack Airfield on The Lizard, a location yards from the cliffs and devoid of electricity and running water.
 He was to keep the cottage for the rest of his life.

 The subsequent years were varied and highly productive, and Ingham's personal artistic voice emerged in his oeuvre in the form of an always-developing dialogue with influences both of landscape and other artists of every age.
 His preoccupation with etching resulted in several hundred plates, some very large, and the results are as unmistakable as they are varied, but invariably of outstanding quality.
 He produced a number of sculptures in bronze and in plaster, while his lifelong output of paintings remained small but again of very high quality.

 He taught etching regularly until about 5 years before his death, latterly at Falmouth Art School, and also at Farnham Art College.
 His trips to London, always dapper in country suit and bow-tie, on selling expeditions, were usually successful and always convivial, ritually ending with a very hot curry and the sleeper back to Penzance.

-Ingham was great raconteur and had a facility for friendship surprising for one who led what was for the most part a reclusive life.
+Ingham was a raconteur and had a facility for friendship surprising for one who led what was for the most part a reclusive life.
 He had many love affairs over the years, two of which were long-term relationships and he was married in 1989 (marriage dissolved 1994) to Aysel Özakın, a writer and poet of Turkish/British nationality, who figures in a number of his etchings and portraits of the period.
 The earlier of these relationships, with Stella Benjamin, brought him over to St Ives where for some years he had a studio in Back Road West.
 He always retained his Lizard retreat, and indeed for a long time his Fournier St studio.